dart-lang/site-www/src/_tutorials/dart-vm/cmdline.md

 <aside class="alert alert-info" markdown="1">
 <strong>Prerequisite:</strong>

-This tutorial uses the `async` and `await` language features that rely on the
+This tutorial uses the `async` and `await` language features, which rely on the
 <a href="{{site.dart_api}}/dart-async/Future-class.html" target="_blank">Future</a>
 and
 <a href="{{site.dart_api}}/dart-async/Stream-class.html"